All Products

 Enable Throttling for Full Data Synchronization

-During full data synchronization, DTS uses the read and write resources of the source and destination databases, which may increase the load on the database servers.
-To reduce the load on the destination database, you can limit the rate of the full sync task by setting the Queries per second (QPS) to the source database, RPS of Full Data Migration, and Data migration speed for full migration (MB/s).
+During full synchronization, DTS consumes read and write resources from the source and destination databases, which can increase the database load.
+Based on your setup, you can choose whether to limit the full synchronization rate by setting Queries per second (QPS) to the source database, RPS of Full Data Migration, and Data migration speed for full migration (MB/s) to reduce pressure on the destination database.

 Note